lucazammataro/Lennard-Jones-Potential/README.md

 ## The Lennard-Jones Potential

-## Original Publication

-This code was originally published in an article on Medium in 2020.
-You can find the article here: [Link to the Medium Article](https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c)

-## License

-This code is licensed under the GPL 3.0 License.
-See the LICENSE file for more information.

 The Lennard-Jones (JP) was initially proposed in 1924 by Sir John Edward Lennard-Jones for liquid argon.
 This potential governs the strength of the interaction and repulsion for a pair of atoms i and j located at ri and rj positions.
 It calculates their accelerations and forces based on their distance of separation r.